 How to Participate

-1-22, 2014: Display/share your work locally in your own community.
-This could be on the walls at work or school, in a hospital, a public library, gallery, bank, local café or restaurant -- wherever you feel comfortable sharing your vision.
+3. Display (April 1 – 22, 2024) or share your work locally in your own community.
+This could be on the walls at work or school, in a hospital, a public library, gallery, bank, local café or restaurant - wherever you feel comfortable sharing your vision.
 You may want to join together with a group of participants to find a place where you can display your work together.

-as a completion of the Global Art Project for Peace exchange, you may choose to display the art which you've received so that people in your community have an opportunity to experience the diverse visions of global unity from around the world.
+5. Share the art which you've received from your GAP partner so that people in your community have an opportunity to experience the diverse visions of global unity from around the world.

 Global Art Project Angel Corps

 You could also participate in the Angel Corps.
 Here's how it works: